Batman297/batman297.github.io/data/posts/sending-message-from-background-script-to-content-script-on-app-install.md

 ---
-title: "Using AI to generate poetry"
+title: "Sending message from background script to content script on app install"
 subtitle: "I used GPT-3 to generate poetry and other creative content."
 date: "2021-08-27"
 category: ["ChatGPT", "AI"]